-Undergraduate Research for Course Credit (PY 451)
+Undergraduate Research for Course Credit (PY451 & PY 481)

-For both PY 451 and PY 481, first, check the department office for a description of faculty research interests.
-Try to find someone whose has interests that overlap with yours.
+For both PY 451 and PY 481, first, check the department office or website for a description of faculty research interests.
+Try to find someone who has interests that overlap with yours.
 But, all research experience is good, no matter what area of research you attempt.
-It is the student’s job to approach the faculty member about conducting research with them.
+It is the student’s job to approach the faculty member about conducting research with them or getting help curating a reading list.
 It is best to contact them early during the registration period because most have a limited number of opportunities available each semester.

-Some courses offer undergraduate students opportunities to work with local organizations to complete service projects, or to go out into the community to meet and talk with organizations and individuals.
+Some courses offer undergraduate students opportunities to work with local organizations to complete service projects or to go out into the community to meet and talk with organizations and individuals.
 For example, undergraduate students enrolled in one course met with local artists and community youth for a project on the plight of abused, abandoned, and feral animals.

 Youth Villages provides volunteer opportunities for those wanting to help troubled children and their families in several states across the southeastern U.S. including Alabama.

 Brewer-Porch Children’s Center